Residential Mortgages

 Yes, the amount you pay is based on the amount borrowed, interest rate, type of mortgage and term.

-Is there any help available?
+Is there any financial help available?

 Shared ownership is also available, providing you meet the criteria.
-This is where you buy a share of a home from the landlord, this is usually the council or a housing association, and pay rent on the remaining share.
-You would have a mortgage to pay for your share, which can be between 25-75% the full value.
+This is where you buy a share of a home from the landlord, usually a council or a housing association, and pay rent on the remaining share.
+You would have a house mortgage to pay for your share, which can be between 25-75% the full value.
 You then pay a reduced rent on the share you don’t own.
 Later, you can choose to buy a bigger share in the property, and ‘staircase’ up to 100% of its value.

 What is a Remortgage?

-Can I get extra funds when I Remortgage?
+Can I get extra funds when I remortgage?

 Do I need an EPC (Energy Performance Certificate) rating for current property?